 The Board of Education requires the Principal at each school to be responsible for receiving complaints alleging violations of this Policy.
 All Board members, school employees, and volunteers and contracted service providers who have contact with students are required to verbally report alleged violations of this Policy to the Principal or the Principal's designee on the same day when the individual witnessed or received reliable information regarding any such incident.
 All Board members, school employees, and volunteers and contracted service providers who have contact with students, also shall submit a report in writing to the Principal within two school days of the verbal report.

-The Principal will inform the parents of all students involved in alleged incidents, and, as appropriate, may discuss the availability of counseling and other intervention services.
+The Principal or designee will inform the parents of all students involved in alleged incidents, and, as appropriate, may discuss the availability of counseling and other intervention services.
+The Principal or designee shall take into account the circumstances of the incident when providing notification to parents of all students involved in the reported harassment, intimidation, or bullying incident and when conveying the nature of the incident, including the actual or perceived protected category motivating the alleged offense.
 The Principal, upon receiving a verbal or written report, may take interim measures to ensure the safety, health, and welfare of all parties pending the findings of the investigation.

 Students, parents, and visitors are encouraged to report alleged violations of this Policy to the Principal on the same day when the individual witnessed or received reliable information regarding any such incident.

-Students, parents, and visitors may report an act of harassment, intimidation, or bullying anonymously.
-Formal action for violations of the Code of Student Conduct may not be taken solely on the basis of an anonymous report.
+A person may report, verbally or in writing, Students, parents, and visitors may report an act of harassment, intimidation, or bullying committed by an adult or youth against a student anonymously.
+The Board will not take fFormal disciplinary action for violations of the Code of Student Conduct may not be taken solely on the basis of an based solely on the anonymous report.